My dog has a large open wound and my veterinarian recommended leaving it open to heal rather than repairing it with sutures. Why is this?

 How will I need to care for this open wound?

 When your pet was discharged from the hospital, you received specific instructions regarding your pet's home care.
 Some general care guidelines include:

-- In order to help the healing process, it is important that the wound and surrounding area is gently cleaned to remove any crusty or sticky debris.
+- It is important that the wound and surrounding area is gently cleaned to remove any crusty or sticky debris.
 This will keep the wound edges clean, reduce the potential for re-infection, and allow new healthy tissue to develop.

 - Administer all of the medications as prescribed.
 Do not discontinue antibiotics for any reason unless you have been specifically instructed to do so by your veterinarian.

 - Your dog should not be allowed to lick or chew the open wound.
-Many dogs will require a protective collar (Elizabethan or E-collar) to prevent them from injuring the site.
+Many dogs will require a protective collar (see handout “Elizabethan Collars in Dogs” for more information) to prevent them from injuring the site.

 - It is important to prevent the skin from healing over the wound too quickly.
 This is particularly important with abscesses that have been lanced and drained surgically.
 If the wound closes prematurely, the risk of recurrence increases.